Elysia-simp/Shitkai-Shader/README.md

 (v1 only) if your model's head has an accessory texture causing it to display wrong set that mesh to subtexture

-(v3 only) Place SDF texture somewhere in "Textures/Face" folder and set your face mesh to subtexture
+(v3 only) Place SDF texture somewhere in "Textures/Face" folder and set your face mesh to subtexture (incase context clues failed you, set everything else to any other sph type)

 For v1 rimlight you NEED to load the rimlight specified in your material file.
 Otherwise it won't load (it looks weird when defaulted to mmd light dir)